AndreiMisiukevich/HotReload/README.md

 ### Run your app and start developing with **HotReload**!

 * **IMPORTANT**:
-- Make sure, that *reloader* and *observer* run on the same url.
-Check application output "HOTRELOADER STARTED AT {IP}" and compare it with url in HotReload VS extension.
-- Application output shows the IP of your device/emulator.
-So observer (Extension) must send it there.
+- Make sure you use proper device IP in Extension.
+Check application output for more info about device IP.
 - Also keep in mind, that your PC/Mac and device/emulator must be in the same local network.

-* If you want to initialize your element after reloading (update named childs or something else), you should implement **IReloadable** interface. **OnLoaded** will be called each time when element is created (constructor called) AND element updates its Xaml (you make changes in xaml file after thaty they go to application).
+* If you want to initialize your element after reloading, you should implement **IReloadable** interface. **OnLoaded** will be called each time when element is created (constructor called) AND element's Xaml updated.
 So, you needn't duplicate code in constructor and in **OnLoaded** method.
-Just use **OnLoaded**
+Just use **OnLoaded**.

 ```csharp
 public partial class MainPage : ContentPage, IReloadable